 “The Bible’s use of “holy spirit” indicates that it is a controlled force that Jehovah God uses to accomplish a variety of his purposes.
 To a certain extent, it can be likened to electricity, a force that can be adapted to perform a great variety of operations” (From the Watchtower booklet “Should you believe in the trinity?”, page 20)

 Anywhere you find a mention of the Holy Spirit in Watchtower teaching, you will find Him described in these terms.
 An impersonal force, an invisible power, but definitely not a person.
 They can’t possibly deny that the Holy Spirit (whatever he/it is) plays a pivotal role in the Bible (especially in the New Testament), and that whatever the Spirit is, it is involved significantly in the work of God, the lives of believers and the building of the early church (although, of course, they would not use that term).

 But in order to refute the doctrine of the Trinity, they will jump through hoops in an attempt to deny the person-hood of the Holy Spirit.
 The true and full Gospel is dependent on God’s triune nature and the co-operative work of the three persons of the Godhead.
 So in order to fully understand many central doctrines of Christianity, it is necessary to be able to explain and defend this teaching.

-In this post, and in part 2 of this series, we will briefly examine some of the objections that the Watchtower raises in their literature, then in further posts we will examine some of the biblical evidence for the truth of the Holy Spirit’s deity, as well as His personhood.
-As you will see, some of their objections dont make much sense, and much of their referencing on the subject (either from the Bible or from various theological resources) is at best misguided and, in some cases, downright dishonest.
+In this post, and in part 2 of this series, I will briefly examine some of the objections that the Watchtower raises in their literature, then in further posts I will examine some of the biblical evidence for the truth of the Holy Spirit’s deity, as well as His personhood.
+As you will see, some of their objections don’t make much sense, and much of their referencing on the subject (either from the Bible or from various theological resources) is at best misguided and, in some cases, completely dishonest.

 The Spirit has no name